museomix/museomix.org/wp-content/plugins/better-wp-security/readme.txt

 * <a href="http://ithemes.com/fixing-ithemes-security-lockouts/">Fixing iThemes Security Lockouts</a>
 * <a href="http://ithemes.com/what-is-changed-by-ithemes-security/">What is Changed By iThemes Security</a>

-= I've enabled the Enforce SSL option and it broke my site.
+= I've enabled the Enforce SSL option, and it broke my site.
 How do I get back in? =
 * Open your wp-config.php file in a text editor and remove the following 2 lines:
 * define('FORCE_SSL_LOGIN', true);
 * define('FORCE_SSL_ADMIN', true);